soos-io/kb-docs/SCA/GitLab.md

 * Commit these changes.

 ### **Configure GitLab**
-* Navigate to Settings > CI/CD under Projects.
+* Under Projects, navigate to Settings > CI/CD.

 * Select the Expand button within the Variables section.